jlc248/satellite-resources/docs/source/Geostationary.rst

 |    16         | Carbon dioxide           | 13.3 µm            | `Link <http://cimss.ssec.wisc.edu/goes/OCLOFactSheetPDFs/ABIQuickGuide_Band16.pdf>`_|
 +---------------+--------------------------+--------------------+-------------------------------------------------------------------------------------+

-Here is a table with handy quick reference guides for the ABI Level 2 products.
+An important Level 2 (L2) product is the "Cloud and Moisture Imagery" (CMI), which is essentially each the radiance from each L1b channel converted to reflectance or brightness temperature.
+Here is the `quick guide <https://www.goes-r.gov/education/docs/fs_imagery.pdf>`_ for the CMI products.
+Here is a table with handy quick reference guides for the baseline ABI L2 products.

 +------------------------------------------+--------------------------------------------------------------------------------------------------------------------+
 | Baseline Level 2 Product                 | Quick Guide                                                                                                        |